-- The Definition: OKR stands for Objectives and Key Results, a goal-setting framework connecting strategy to measurable outcomes.
+- The definition: OKR stands for Objectives and Key Results.
+It’s a goal-setting framework that connects strategy to measurable outcomes.

-- The Structure: A great OKR pairs one qualitative, inspiring Objective with 2 to 5 quantitative Key Results.
+- The structure: a good OKR pairs one qualitative, inspiring Objective with 2 to 5 quantitative Key Results.

-- The Focus: OKR is about changing and growing the business, not just maintaining the status quo.
+- The focus: OKR is about changing and growing the business, not running business as usual.

-- The Cadence: OKRs are typically set on a 90-day cycle with brief weekly check-ins to maintain momentum.
+- The cadence: most teams run OKR on a 90-day cycle with brief weekly check-ins.

-OKR (Objectives and Key Results) is a collaborative goal-setting methodology used by teams and organizations to set challenging, ambitious goals with measurable results.
+OKR (Objectives and Key Results) is a collaborative goal-setting framework used by teams to set ambitious goals with measurable results.

-Rather than acting as a traditional to-do list, an OKR communicates exactly what you are trying to achieve and how you will measure your success.
-It takes a valuable slice out of your overarching strategy and connects teams directly to their underlying purpose.
+It is not a to-do list.
+An OKR states what you are trying to achieve and how you will know you got there.
+It takes a slice of your overall strategy and connects the team directly to the outcome they own.

-Before OKR propelled modern tech companies into the stratosphere, it was created by Andy Grove at Intel in the late 1960s.
-During the fierce microprocessor wars against Motorola, Grove needed a way to ensure his entire workforce was pushing in the exact same direction.
-He evolved the concept from Peter Drucker’s Management by Objectives (MBO), focusing heavily on measurable execution.
+OKR was created by Andy Grove at Intel in the late 1960s.
+During the microprocessor wars with Motorola, Grove needed a way to point his whole workforce in the same direction.
+He evolved the idea from Peter Drucker’s Management by Objectives, with a sharper focus on measurable execution.

-John Doerr, who worked under Grove at Intel, later introduced the framework to venture capital.
-In 1999, Doerr pitched the OKR framework to the founders of a young startup called Google.
-They adopted it immediately, and it remains a cornerstone of their operational rhythm today.
+John Doerr worked under Grove at Intel before moving into venture capital.
+In 1999, he pitched OKR to the founders of a young startup called Google.
+They adopted it on the spot.
+It still runs their operating rhythm today.

-Think of your company’s long-term strategy as your ultimate destination.
-Your OKR is the very next milestone you need to hit to prove you are on the right path.
-An OKR is broken into two distinct structural parts: the Objective and the Key Results.
+Think of your long-term strategy as your destination.
+Your OKR is the next milestone on the way there.
+An OKR has two parts: the Objective and the Key Results.

 1. What is an Objective?

-An Objective is a clear, inspiring statement of the exact problem you want to solve in the quarter ahead.
-It sets the direction for the team and answers the question: Where are we going?
+An Objective is a clear, inspiring statement of the problem you want to solve in the next quarter.
+It sets direction.
+It answers the question: where are we going?

 -

-Make it qualitative and inspiring: It should read like a bold newspaper headline.
-It needs to rally the team and give them a reason to care.
+Make it qualitative and inspiring.
+It should read like a bold headline that gives the team something to rally behind.

 -

-Keep it time-boxed: Usually, this means focusing on a single quarter (90 days).
-If the strategic problem takes a year to solve, you must narrow the scope to what you can realistically achieve in the immediate term.
+Keep it time-boxed.
+Usually one quarter, 90 days.
+If the problem takes a year to solve, narrow the scope to what you can realistically do this quarter.

 -